Monday, November 27, 2017 was the happiest day of my life.

 Honda agreed to pay $18,000 to take the car.

 That left me with still owing a lot of money- $15,000.

-Walking (in the cold) back from the bank, clutching the check in my hand for an amount that count fund a family a lavish European vacation, a swirl of mixed emotions pulsed through my head.
+Walking (in the cold) back from the bank, clutching the check in my hand for an amount that could fund a lavish European family vacation, a swirl of mixed emotions pulsed through my head.

 So excited to get rid of this burden that I’ve had for so long but at the same time, almost sure that something would go wrong and I will end up having to take the car back- I was an internal wreck but tried to keep my composure.

-As I handed over the check and the keys, I waited for someone to rush in and say a mistake had been made and they in fact weren’t going to take the car.
+As I handed over the check and the keys, I waited for someone to rush in and say a mistake had been made and they weren’t going to take the car.

 This, thankfully never happened.

 I signed some paperwork, got my Florida license plate and stepped off the property $32,000 lighter.

 It was such a surreal feeling; it didn’t even hit me until half way home.